AS (2017) CR 08

 The start of the Astana talks showed the gulf of difference between the two sides and the size of the task ahead.
 We must hope for progress in the UN-mediated talks due to begin shortly.
 The vacuum caused by instability in Syria allowed Daesh to gain a foothold in the country, but the global coalition – the unified body of 68 countries – has had significant success, with Daesh’s finances hit and leadership undermined, and the flow of foreign fighters falling by up to 90%.
 The coalition has worked well to reclaim territory held by Daesh, including much of the land bordering Turkey.
 That area is crucial if we are to manage the movement of people displaced from their homes.

-The UK took an important decision at the start of the conflict to concentrate on supporting refugees close to their own border, rather than encouraging the perilous boat trips that have killed so many and fuelled both the hatred and human traffickers’ lack of regard for human lives.
+The United Kingdom took an important decision at the start of the conflict to concentrate on supporting refugees close to their own border, rather than encouraging the perilous boat trips that have killed so many and fuelled both the hatred and human traffickers’ lack of regard for human lives.
 Our Government has pledged £2.3 billion in response to the crisis.
 That is our largest response to a single humanitarian crisis.
-We need others to join us and other countries in this effort, and that is why the UK co-hosted the Supporting Syria and the Region conference last year, securing pledges of $12 billion – the largest amount raised in one day for a humanitarian crisis.
+We need others to join us and other countries in this effort, and that is why the United Kingdom co-hosted the Supporting Syria and the Region conference last year, securing pledges of $12 billion – the largest amount raised in one day for a humanitarian crisis.
 However, this is not a competition for philanthropy and generosity.
 It is about how the money is spent and the outcomes that improve the daily lives of millions of people fleeing their homes – real people, not just statistics in a government report or media story.

 We need to look at the whole region and the effect on Syria’s immediate neighbours.
 Lebanon and Jordan have done so much to take in millions of people fleeing Syria.
 Indeed, we have a debate about Lebanon later this afternoon.
 We cannot allow these countries to be destabilised by the intensity of the situation they face.
-The UK Government commends Turkey, as I do, for its generosity in hosting 2.8 million Syrian refugees, as well as its commitment, reaffirmed in London, to provide education for all school-aged Syrian children and its role in helping to secure a ceasefire, however fragile that is at the moment.
+The United Kingdom Government commends Turkey, as I do, for its generosity in hosting 2.8 million Syrian refugees, as well as its commitment, reaffirmed in London, to provide education for all school-aged Syrian children and its role in helping to secure a ceasefire, however fragile that is at the moment.
 I hope that Turkey will open more border crossings into Syria for humanitarian assistance, as we seek to regain that land on the Syrian side.
 In tackling the situation in Syria, we must do whatever possible to ensure the stability of whole region.
 In doing so, perhaps we can finally take a massive step towards solving – not managing – the refugee crisis in Europe.

 Mr DIVINA (Italy)* – We need to be clear: the conflict in Syria did not just rise out of the blue.
-It is to do with the US’s policies in the Mediterranean.
+It is to do with the United State’s policies in the Mediterranean.
 The Nobel peace prize winner, Barack Obama, decided to eliminate all the dictators in North Africa and democratise all these countries: Ben Ali in Tunisia; Mubarak in Egypt; and certainly Gaddafi in Libya – which perhaps could not be said to be democratic.
 By employing different means, those leaders were toppled.
 They were not great democrats, but at least they ensured some kind of stability on the southern shore of the Mediterranean.
 This American design was missing Syria, where each of Assad’s errors came hard on the heels of the next.
 The per capita income in Libya under Gaddafi was $14 000 per annum.
 Today, the country is suffering with hunger and starvation.

 In Syria, the Americans decided to arm the rebels – the so-called freedom fighters – opposing Assad.
 I think that we would define them differently today.
 They are affiliated, one way or another, with fundamentalist forces and the command of Daesh.
 The only country that has understood the drama in Syria and Iraq seems to be Russia.
 Fortunately, Russia is forcing the parties to cease hostilities, otherwise we would be facing another Afghanistan, where the Americans, with a view to ousting the Russians, started arming the Taliban, and we know what happened there.
 We are now some 16 years down the road from efforts to oust the Taliban.
 Europe has adopted a subordinate position and has not really batted an eyelid, and ISIS has gained further power.
 How many people have been decapitated and burnt alive?
 I think we have seen all the possible horrors on that front.

 As far as Turkey is concerned, it was thought that the Kurdish problem might be resolved by others elsewhere, but the Kurds have had to pay a very high price.
 They have been massacred and formed one of the few forces to put up resistance in the face of ISIS.
 Fortunately, things seem to be changing.
-There seems to be a single vision between Russia and the USA on the situation in Syria.
+There seems to be a single vision between Russia and the United States of Amercia on the situation in Syria.
 It is being said for the first time that Assad is not the No. 1 problem in global politics.
 He might be a problem for the Syrians, but the real problem is international terrorism, which affects all democratic countries around the world and the poor people who have to live in the countries concerned.
 We have to look at Syria as a military problem.
 If we do not find a military solution to the humanitarian problems, we will never find a solution.

 At the end of April 1945 in Europe, citizens awoke and were happy.
 They were as poor and hungry as they were the previous day, but they woke up happy because bombs were no longer raining down on their heads.
 That is the first real problem that we have to tackle for the Syrian population.